-\textbf{Online CIL and online DIL.} MBPA++ \cite{DBLP:conf/nips/dAutumeRKY19} and Meta-MBPA++ \cite{wang2020efficient} selectively use the saved old samples in inference.
+\textbf{CIL (Online) and DIL (w/o ID; online).} MBPA++ \cite{DBLP:conf/nips/dAutumeRKY19} and Meta-MBPA++ \cite{wang2020efficient} selectively use the saved old samples in inference.
 During inference, the representation of a test sample is used to retrieve $K$ nearest saved samples in the replay memory.
 Based on the $K$ samples, gradient updates are performed to achieve sample-specific fine-tuning.
-The fine-tuned network is then used to output the final prediction for the testing sample.
+The fine-tuned network is then used to output the final prediction for the test sample.